openedx/edx-platform/README.md

     # 'debug_toolbar.middleware.DebugToolbarMiddleware',
 ```

-Alternatively, these are defined in edx-platform/lms/envs/dev.py,
+These are also defined in `lms/envs/dev.py`,
-and as such only active for local servers.
+and usually active on local servers.

-To use the dev settings, explicitly forward one of VM's localhost ports to your computer.
+To use the `dev.py` settings, explicitly forward one of VM's localhost ports to your computer.
-To do this, login to the VM like this:
+Instead of `vagrant ssh`, login with:

 ```
 $ ssh -L 8080:127.0.0.1:8080 vagrant@192.168.20.40
 ```

-with a password of `vagrant`.
+The password is _vagrant_.
-The specific host and client ports can be whatever you want,
+Chose host and client ports which
-so long as they don't conflict with any ports in use.
+don't conflict with any currently in use.

 From your VM, start the LMS as a localhost instance: